-Westerns - that movie genre has been around since moving pictures began!
-Books have been written that analyse the historical authenticity behind the films.
-Not only that - but the reasoning behind the choice of a film’s accuracy.
+Westerns – those films, that movie genre has been around since moving pictures began!
+Books have been written that analyze the historical authenticity behind the films.
+Not only that, but the reasoning behind a film’s accuracy.

 Westerns are often seen as based on historical facts.
-Producers, writers and directors played loosely with facts to benefit production quality.
-They also felt it better enticed the audience.
+But truly – producers, writers and directors were loose with facts to benefit production.
+They also changed up things to excite audiences.
 Some films were based on the era alone.
-They involved the Old West life, and wild west drama and situations.
+They involved Old West life, wild west drama and situations.

 Famous Western Actors

-In the early days of Westerns, real Cowboys were often used in the films.
-Los Angeles was more a “cow town” than a metropolitan area at that time.
-The Santa Fe railway ended there.
-Cowboys were there delivering livestock to cattle cars.
+In the early days of Westerns, real Cowboys were often used in films.
+Los Angeles was more a “cow town” than a metropolitan area then.
+The Santa Fe railway ended there, cowboys delivered livestock to cattle cars.
 From surrounding Valley ranches they’d go into town for recreation.

 Movie director Raoul Walsh had been a young cowboy.
-He learned the trade on a cattle drive in South Texas in his late teens.2 One of his first movie-set jobs was to round up cowboys for work on Westerns.
-He’d look for them in the rail yards and the saloons around LA.
-He’d get them to their horses and show them to the San Fernando Valley locations.3
+Was on a cattle drive in South Texas in his late teens.2 One of his first movie-set jobs was rounding up cowboys for work on Westerns.
+He’d find them in LA rail yards and saloons.
+He’d get them to their horses, showing them to San Fernando Valley locations.3